Road map for peace

-Palestinian Prime Minister Mahmoud Abbas, United States President George W. Bush, and Israeli Prime Minister Ariel Sharon after reading statement to the press during the closing moments of the Red Sea Summit in Aqaba, Jordan, 4 June 2003.
+Palestinian prime minister Mahmoud Abbas, United States president George W. Bush, and Israeli prime minister Ariel Sharon after reading statement to the press during the closing moments of the Red Sea Summit in Aqaba, Jordan, 4 June 2003.

-The roadmap for peace or road map for peace (מפת הדרכים Mapa had'rakhim, خارطة طريق السلام Khāriṭa ṭarīq as-salāmu) was a plan to resolve the Israeli–Palestinian conflict proposed by the Quartet on the Middle East.
-The principles of the plan, originally drafted by U.S. Foreign Service Officer Donald Blome, were first outlined by U.S. President George W. Bush in a speech on 24 June 2002, in which he called for an independent Palestinian state living side by side with Israel in peace.
+The roadmap for peace or road map for peace (מפת הדרכים Mapat had'rakhim, خارطة طريق السلام Khāriṭa ṭarīq as-salām) was a plan to resolve the Israeli–Palestinian conflict proposed by the Quartet on the Middle East.
+The principles of the plan, originally drafted by U.S. Foreign Service Officer Donald Blome, were first outlined by U.S. president George W. Bush in a speech on 24 June 2002, in which he called for an independent Palestinian state living side by side with Israel in peace.
 A draft version from the Bush administration was published as early as 14 November 2002.
 The final text was released on 30 April 2003.
 The process reached a deadlock early in phase I and the plan was never implemented.

 Background

 In March 2002, in response to a wave of Palestinian suicide attacks as part of the Second Intifada that culminated in the "Passover massacre", Israel launched a major military operation in the West Bank, dubbed Operation Defensive Shield.
 Virtually the entire Palestinian public administration was destroyed by the Israeli army.
 Israel re-established its full exclusive military control over the West Bank, including Areas A and B, which were intended to be handed over to the Palestinian Authority within the framework of the Oslo II Accord.
 The army largely destroyed Arafat's Compound in Ramallah, containing the main offices of the PA, and placed President Yasser Arafat under siege.

-The United States, European Union, United Nations, and Russia formed the Quartet on the Middle East and tried to save the peace process with a new plan, against the backdrop of the U.S. War on Terror, which dominated international politics at the time.
+The United States, European Union, United Nations, and Russia formed the Quartet on the Middle East and tried to save the peace process with a new plan, against the backdrop of the U.S. war on terror, which dominated international politics at the time.